pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/json/complex-modifications-manipulator-definition/to/software_function/open_application/index.md

 -   The `history_index` should be set as an integer >= 1.
 -   When `history_index` is specified, the selected application will be the one that was recently focused.
     Applications opened through methods other than `open_application`, such as via Launchpad, are also included.
+-   Only currently running applications are targeted; closed applications will not be selected.

 {{% /alert %}}